BND Hamburger Icon

 What is SIP trunking?

-SIP is a popular telephony protocol that initiates calls over the internet.
+SIP initiates calls over the internet.
 It’s used primarily to manage multimedia communications, such as voice and video calls.
 SIP establishes and terminates a phone call’s connection, controls data transfer and enables services like Skype and Facebook Messenger to provide free calling worldwide.

 A “trunk” is a line ― or link ― that carries signals and connects nodes in a communications system.
 To explain SIP trunk channels, think of it as a pipe that carries the data channels inside it to connect two locations.